-We have in place three commercial paper programs:
+At December 31, 2013, we had in place three commercial paper programs:

-- a \$2 billion commercial paper program for the private placement of USD-denominated commercial paper in the United States (replacing the \$1 billion program that existed at December 31, 2011), - a \$1 billion Euro-commercial paper program for the issuance of commercial paper in a variety of currencies, and - a 5 billion Swedish krona program (equivalent to approximately \$768 million, using December 31, 2012, exchange rates), allowing us to issue short-term commercial paper in either Swedish krona or euro.
+- a \$2 billion commercial paper program for the private placement of USD-denominated commercial paper in the United States, - a \$1 billion Euro-commercial paper program for the issuance of commercial paper in a variety of currencies, and - a 5 billion Swedish krona program (equivalent to approximately \$778 million, using December 31, 2013, exchange rates), allowing us to issue short-term commercial paper in either Swedish krona or euro.

-At December 31, 2012, \$1,019 million was outstanding under the \$2 billion program in the United States, compared to \$435 million outstanding under the \$1 billion program at December 31, 2011.
-No amounts were outstanding under either the \$1 billion Euro-commercial paper program or the 5 billion Swedish krona program at either December 31, 2012 or 2011.
+At December 31, 2013, \$100 million was outstanding under the \$2 billion program in the United States, compared to \$1,019 million outstanding at December 31, 2012.
+As described in "Note 12 Debt" to our Consolidated Financial Statements, the amount outstanding increased subsequent to December 31, 2013.

+No amounts were outstanding under either the \$1 billion Euro-commercial paper program or the 5 billion Swedish krona program at either December 31, 2013 or 2012.